Everything We Know About Covid-19 Vaccine Boosters So Far

-The idea of needing boosters or additional doses to remain resistant to COVID-19, or safeguard against possible new variants, is being discussed by the media, consumers, and company officials.
-Pfizer, one company behind a currently approved vaccine for individuals 12 years of age and older, shared on its website that in their studies of the Pfizer-BioNTech Covid-19 vaccine (BNT 162b2) in several hundred cases, it appeared effective for at least six months.
+Pfizer, one company behind a currently approved vaccine for individuals 12 years of age and older, shared on its website that in its studies of the Pfizer-BioNTech Covid-19 vaccine (BNT 162b2) in several hundred cases, it appeared effective for at least six months.
 And Pfizer updated on its website that the company shared with the U.S. FDA data which could support the potential use of a booster, eight to nine months following the second dose.
 The company has shared that research is ongoing into the possibility of using boosters to potentially renew protections or potentially offer protections from variants.
-Moderna, Inc. shared that the company is also studying the possibility of boosters for those already vaccinated, and the effectiveness of its vaccine against threatening variants.
+Moderna shared that the company is also studying the possibility of boosters for those already vaccinated, and the effectiveness of its vaccine against threatening variants.
 And also Moderna recently shared promising statements surrounding boosters.